LHolten/blog/content/hidden/rust_query_0.4.md

 This approach keeps the size of the multi-versioned schema in check.

 ### Migration "from" Attribute
 You can now use the `#[from]` attribute on table definitions to facilitate migrations like table renaming and duplication/splitting of tables.
-These were not possible before, so this is really helpfull.
+These were cumbersome before, so this is really helpful.
 ```rust,hl_lines=4 8-12 14
 #[schema(Schema)]
 #[version(0..=1)]